Do Payday Loans Show on Your Credit Report? What You Need To Know

 Find out if or when the payday lender might sell an outstanding loan to a collection agency.
 Creditors typically wait three to six months before doing so.

-Consider payday loan alternatives, like credit union short-term loans and personal loans for bad credit, which can help you build credit, or Earned Wage Access and cash advance services, like Instacash® from MoneyLion, which charges 0% interest or mandatory fees*.
+Consider payday loan alternatives, such as credit union short-term loans and personal loans for bad credit, which can help you build credit, or earned wage access (EWA) and cash advance services like Instacash® from MoneyLion, which charges 0% interest or mandatory fees*.

 “A borrower can best avoid a negative impact on their credit score by viewing payday loans as an emergency short-term solution,” Gillooly said.
 “They also need to have a solid plan on how they will be able to pay the money back.”